Gurston Down Speed Hillclimb is located in glorious downland near Salisbury, Wiltshire, in Southern England.

 The pinnacle of four-wheeled hillclimb machinery is the unlimited capacity single-seater class.
 Many of these cars are propelled by ex-Formula 1 and Indycar V8 engines, some enlarged in capacity to generate more power and torque.
 Huge, soft “slick” tyres develop tremendous grip, and large aerodynamic wings and cleverly shaped bodywork generate aerodynamic downforce to help create even more grip.
 Every bit helps when you’ve possibly got over 650 horsepower, you’re doing maybe 140mph and the road is only twelve feet wide!

-And at our April and June there are also the motorcycles from the National Hill Climb Association.
+And at the Sunday April, both of the June and July meetings, there are also the motorcycles from the National Hill Climb Association.
 Classes are again split by capacity, and as well as the two-wheel machines, there are the three-wheel trikes and sidecar outfits.

 Most of our events also include invitation classes for a wide variety of one-marque clubs from Austin 7s and classic marques to Porsches and Ferraris, so whatever type of machinery interests you, you’ll probably find it at a meeting at Gurston Down!